|When to apply||

 How to answer question 2(c) "Background information: Have you previously applied to enter or remain in Canada?"

-If you have applied for a study permit, a Temporary Resident Visa (TRV), or a work permit, you must report that to IRCC.
+If you have applied for a study permit, a Temporary Resident Visa (TRV), a work permit, or permanent residence, you must report that to IRCC.
 Check the box "Yes" and write down when you applied for each type of document in the box provided for details.

 How can I sign the form if I apply online?